waltsims/k-wave-python/docs/development/development_environment.rst

 Test References
 =======================

-Test compare the output of the python interface to the output of the matlab interface.
+Tests compare the outputs of the python and the matlab interfaces.
 These tests are located in the ``tests`` directory.
 The comparison between ``matlab`` and ``python`` outputs are done in two ways:

 - **Unit testing**: k-Wave-python functions that have a direct counterpart in original k-Wave are tested by comparing the outputs of the two functions.